- TAKE THE QUIZ -

 American Thinker is a daily Internet publication devoted to the thoughtful exploration of issues of importance to Americans.
 Contributors are accomplished in fields beyond journalism and animated to write for the general public out of concern for the complex and morally significant questions on the national agenda.

-This news source gathers news from all over the world and puts them all in one place.
-If there is anything important going on, it will be on the Drudge Report and often, there will be news of interest, that you won't find elsewhere.
+This news source.
+If there is anything important going on, it will be on the Breibart and often, there will be news of political interest that you won't find elsewhere.

 Wimp.com posts five or so "family friendly" videos of well, you never know.
 One thing for sure though, they are always interesting.

 Lily came to live with us on January 1st 2012.
 My wife and I traveled on that cold winter day to Klamath Falls, OR, where we picked up the newest member of our family.
 She was really small and so full of energy.
 She has been with us a year now and she is fully adjusted to our routine.
 She knows several tricks and has only a few bad habits.
 Just last week, she ate one of our grandson's socks and it took a couple of days before she vomited it up which we were hoping for.
-In general, Lily fits into our routine wonderfully, a trait that Pugs are known for and we really enjoy an love her.
-If you are interested in getting a Pug, , we recommend this breeder: MLOUZ PUGS near Klamath Falls, OR.
-Mary-Lou's pugs are raised in a nice and caring environment. (hover cursor over image to freeze).
-Here is a video of Lily's bedtime
+In general, Lily fits into our routine wonderfully, a trait that Pugs are known for and we really enjoy an love her. (hover cursor over image to freeze).

 Regardless, when we are born an invisible countdown to our physical death starts, so, for the believer in evolution, since there is no purpose to our lives or even a source of morality, why not live a life seeking as much power, pleasure, and material wealth as possible.
 Everyone else around us are in the same boat, and, while they may be blessed with talent, wealth, or both, there is really nothing on a cosmic scale that makes them anymore important than us, and when we die, we die and that is the end of it.
 The only trouble is that there is nothing in our life experience that confirms this.
 In our personal beginnings, we just kind of popped into this existence regardless of our personal desire to participate or not.
 Worse than that, we had no say over anything regarding anything surrounding our birth.
 Male or female, black or white, tall or short, rich or poor or where on this earth we were born, we simply had no input.
 So, how is it reasonable that we will have some sort of say about what happens after we die?